autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-interpretability.md

 # Interpretable rule-based modeling
 :label:`sec_tabularinterpretability`

-*Note*: This addition was made through collaboration with [the Yu Group of Statistics and EECS from UC Berkeley](https://www.stat.berkeley.edu/~yugroup/) at UC Berkeley.
+*Note*: This addition was made through collaboration with [the Yu Group](https://www.stat.berkeley.edu/~yugroup/) of Statistics and EECS from UC Berkeley.

 **Tip**: Prior to reading this tutorial, it is recommended to have a basic understanding of the TabularPredictor API covered in :ref:`sec_tabularquick`.